-Beginning in first year and extending across the wide range of our regularly-offered courses, all lectures and tutorials are taught by full-time faculty-- a system unique to Huron among the History departments at Western.
-Our small classes and dedicated professors give students an opportunity to engage in hands-on history through: source analysis, archival research, community-based learning, digital scholarship, collaboration with faculty, and public engagement with organizations in the local London community.
+Beginning in first year and extending across the wide range of our regularly-offered courses, lectures and tutorials are taught by full-time faculty-- a system unique to Huron among the History departments at Western.
+Our small classes and dedicated professors give students an opportunity to engage in hands-on history through source analysis, archival research, community-based learning, digital scholarship, collaboration with faculty, and public engagement with organizations in the local London community.

-Our classes and faculty research emphasize the connections between historical study and the current international debates about topics such as anti-slavery movements, the struggle for gender equality, indigenous issues and the parameters of law in the context of individual freedoms.
+Our classes and faculty research emphasize the connections between historical study and the current international debates such as anti-slavery movements, the struggle for gender equality, indigenous issues and the parameters of law in the context of individual freedoms.